He who tills his land will have plenty of food, but he who follows empty pursuits will have poverty in plenty

 Repeated for Emphasis

-This text is very similar to the question: How can you be busy yet end up poor?
-Both texts stress the importance of hard work.
-This text stresses the danger of distractions, and Proverbs 12:11 identifies the personal character flaw that gets us distracted.
-In contrast, the message of Proverbs 27:18 is to serve others patiently and faithfully.
+This text echoes the related question: How can you be busy yet end up poor?
+Both Proverbs stress the importance of hard work, but this one stresses the danger of distractions, while the earlier Proverbs 12:11 examines the personal character flaw, our vulnerability to distractions.
+In contrast to both, the message of Proverbs 27:18 is to serve others faithfully.
 See Why serve others patiently?

 Translation

-The word plenty is repeated in the text.
+The word “plenty” is repeated in the Hebrew.
 I like the ESV translation, “Whoever works his land will have plenty of bread, but he who follows worthless pursuits will have plenty of poverty.”

 It Starts with Tilling